brizzbane/surgetrader/README.md

 Therefore taking 50 2% trades and setting a 1% profit margin (ignoring fees)

+# User Training

 # TODO

 - Move percentage of BTC to trade on each run to config file.

 - Take profit right after successful buy.
 There is no reason for takeprofit.py to exist separately: just edit scan.py and have it take the profit!

+## Growth mode

+trade profits as well as principle instead of using fixed trade size

 # MONTHLY PROFIT SHARE